Kitchen Facades: Best Materials for Your Cabinets

 Chipboard is not very water-resistant and may absorb more liquid than it can tolerate.
 If this happens, the chipboard can swell and become misshapen, creating an unattractive surface.
 However, the laminate that covers the chipboard is there for this reason, and water absorption would only be if the laminate is compromised.

-Plastic facades
+Plastic kitchen facades

 While it does have a reputation for being cheap, there are many benefits to a plastic facade should you choose it.
 The most obvious is its resistance to water and other liquids.
 Plastic is easy to clean and tends to be smooth, so any spillages in the kitchen will take minutes - which is always a bonus.

-While it is not classically durable to heat and weight, some modern plastics can be as strong as steel and heat resistant as any other material.
+While it is not classically durable in terms of heat and weight, some modern plastics can be as strong as steel and heat resistant as any other material.
 This durability makes it an option as a kitchen cabinet facade.
 While plastic may not be commonly used on its own, it is often combined with other materials.
 This blend can reduce costs, but combined with these materials, it gives you more options and benefits.

 Stainless steel

-While metal is not so common in the standard person's kitchen - unless combined with other materials such as plastic, glass and MDF, it is extremely common in kitchens that are used for industrial, catering, or for restaurant purposes.
+While metal is not so common in the standard kitchen - unless combined with other materials such as plastic, glass and MDF, it is extremely common in kitchens that are used for industrial, catering, or for restaurant purposes.

 MDF